jesshohohoho/learnyloopy/UserGuide.md

 <a id="guided-learning"></a>
 ## 👨‍🏫 Guided Learning

-Guided Learning is the platform where students can select tutors using a dedicated filtering system and submit feedback to generate tutors’ styles and ratings.
+Guided Learning is a platform where students can select tutors using a dedicated filtering system and submit feedback to generate tutors’ styles and ratings.
 Additionally, tutor registration is managed through this interface.

 To access this feature, click the icon below in the sidebar.